krieven/W3View/api-doc.md

 # Compo.JS API

 ## API of Compo
+Compo is the constructor function, instance of compo can be created by calling of

+	var compo = new Compo();

+Each Compo instance contains two methods
 * parse
 * create

 ## API of Compo.JS components
 Each Compo.JS component is instance of HTMLElement and extends it API by

 ### Properties:
-*ref* - table of hooks - elements in the component tree, marked by **ref** attribute.
-Only ref's, defined in this component definition are accesible.
+*ref* - table of references, - elements in the component tree, marked by **ref** attribute can be accessed from constructor via this.ref[value_of_ref_attribute].
+Only ref's, defined in the current component definition are accesible.

 *factory* - instance of Compo, that is created this component instance.